-The program advisor is responsible for formal assessment of the student's progress in the program.
-Regular reviews of academic coursework, research, and practicum activities, progress in meeting educational goals and objectives along with input from faculty, research mentors, and practicum supervisors form the basis of written annual evaluations.
+The research mentor (hereafter the "advisor") will be responsible for formal assessment of the student's progress in the Program.
+Regular reviews of academic coursework, research, and practicum activities, progress in meeting educational goals and objectives, along with input from faculty and practicum supervisors form the basis of written annual evaluations.
 These evaluations are discussed with the Advisory Panel and then with students and become a part of the student's permanent Program file.